decki-id/decki-id/README.md

 - Three months and beyond as a Junior Programmer (August 2022 - Present).

 You can see more details about my career timeline on my LinkedIn account [here](https://linkedin.com/in/decki/).<br>
-My recent education degree is a Diploma 3 in Management of Information Systems.
+My recent education degree is a Diploma 3 in Management of Information Systems.<br>
 Diploma 3 is an Associate degree equivalent in the Indonesian education system.<br><br>

 ## Hobbies